 Some larvae may create a mottled look from their feeding.
 When the larvae are done feeding and are ready to pupate, they eat their way out of the leaves and drop to the ground to pupate.
 Some however will pupate within the leaf when it has finished feeding.

-There are typically 2-3 generations in a season, depending on weather and climate.
+There are typically 2 to 3 generations in a season, depending on weather and climate.

 Leafminers can be found throughout the United States, although they are not as ruinous in the northern states.

 Leafminers may inhabit a variety of plants and trees, including spinach, kale, peppers, tomatoes, pumpkins and squash plants, as well as cottonwood, birch, aspen and Ponderosa pine trees.
 Arborvitae can also be infested by these pests.

 Symptoms of Leafminer Damage